The estimation of flows in watercourses is one of the basic inputs into

 Wales) inform the planning system.

-We are currently using FEH ReFH2 and WINFAP3 software but are planning to upgrade to WINFAP4 in the near future.
+We are currently using FEH ReFH2 and WINFAP4 software.

 The FEH, originally published in 1999, is a development of the Flood Studies Report methodology of 1975 and includes two methods for flood estimation, the Statistical